icsulam/icsulam.github.io/about.md

+---
+layout: page title
---- layout: page title: About ---
+title: About
+---

 <p class="message">
   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!